 Honestly, people cannot choose what to believe.
 They can’t.
 People have different tolerances for what they might believe to be true.

 Consider as a child you just believe what your parents tell you.
 You are a blank template.

-As you grow up you have more information, this might change your beliefs, it might strengthen them, weaken them, or get you to drop them all together.
+As you grow up you have more information, this might change your beliefs, it might strengthen them, weaken them, or get you to drop them altogether.

 Remember, just because you find it convincing doesn’t mean others will.

 Consider this… can you choose to believe that spiderman and daredevil are currently protecting people in New York?
 Try it for a week.

 Perhaps ask what evidence the person you are talking to would prove your deity exists to them?

 It won’t be accepted, and you’re back to a specific god as well.
 I know you cannot see the errors, but they are there.

 Honestly, this is something that gets people to instantly switch off to you.
 Just because you are incredulous as to how the universe came to be, doesn’t mean you should fill any gaps in your knowledge with god.